The harder thing in Tibet

 I carried those longings to the crest of the Himalaya, where they were replaced by the comfort of a long-held belief.
 A belief that in order to change the world, I had to start by changing myself – to first purify my own heart, my own thoughts, my own actions.

 And as those thoughts settled in my mind, I descended 13,000 feet down the Friendship Highway, across the border of Nepal.
-And as I did, I recalled the words of the Buddha, who was born here over 2,500 years ago:
+And as I did, I recalled the words of the Buddha, who was born here more than 2,500 years ago:

 “Love yourself, and be awake, today, tomorrow, always. … Before you can straighten the crooked, you must first do the harder thing; that is to straighten yourself.”